FibreFoX/javafx-gradle-plugin/README.md

 * added ability to fail the build on errors while bundling, just set `failOnError = true` inside the jfx-block
 * when having not specified any bundler, it now is possible to remove that JNLP-warning regarding "No OutFile Specificed", which makes that bundler being skipped, just set `skipJNLP = true` inside the jfx-block
 * added property to skip `nativeReleaseVersion` rewriting, just set `skipNativeVersionNumberSanitizing = true` inside the jfx-block
+* added `skipCopyingDependencies` to make it possible to NOT copying dependencies, but they are added to the classpath inside the manifest like normal

 Changes:
 * reimplemented `additionalBundlerResources`, now searching for folders with the name of the used bundler, makes it possible to adjust nearly all bundlers now (for Mac a special replacement-class was created, as the default one did not provide any way to add more files)